Fraley’s 1st big league homer lifts Mariners over Angels

 Justin Upton and Jared Walsh homered for the Angels, who have dropped three of their four games against the Mariners so far this season.
 Canning gave up four runs and six hits in 3 1/3 innings.

+“His fastball command went awry after the first.
+He didn’t have one reliable pitch,” Angels manager Joe Maddon said.
+“We got a good lead and then gave it back.”

-After leading off the last seven games, Upton batted cleanup and led off the second with a drive to right-center for his fourth homer in the past eight games and No. 11 on the year.
+After leading off the last eight games, Upton batted cleanup and led off the second with a drive to right-center for his fourth homer in the past eight games and 11 on the year.

-Juan Lagares then struck out before Walsh extended the lead to 2-0 when he lined a slider by over the right-field wall.
-It was Walsh's 13th homer.
+Juan Lagares then struck out before Walsh extended the lead to 2-0 when he lined a slider over the right-field wall.
+It was Walsh’s 13th homer, which ties him for ninth in the AL.

 The Mariners got a run back in the third when Donovan Walton scored on Mitch Haniger’s single.
 Walton beat the shift with a single to shallow left field and then advanced to third on a double by Crawford.